Knee anatomy, including muscles, ligament and cartilage

 The knee alignment is highly influenced by the alignment of the feet.
 When the ligaments on both sides of the knees are equally strong, the kneecap slides without restraint, plus the below patella cartilage doesn’t wear down.

-Balancing poses with straight standing legs, helps to train the muscles in the feet, which ensuring a healthy arch and balanced weight distribution through both feet.
+Balancing poses with straight standing legs helps to train the muscles in the feet, which ensures a healthy arch and balanced weight distribution through both feet.

 Balancing poses with the knees bent, helps to train the functional alignment of the knees, which prevents the knee pain from yoga.

-For those who has unaligned feet issue, use a block to align your knees.
-By placing a block just below your knees between your shinbones in standing postures, this helps to maintain a safe knee alignment effectively in which the knees are aligned with your middle toes.
+For those who have unaligned feet issues, use a block to align your knees.
+Placing a block just below your knees between your shinbones in standing postures helps to maintain a safe knee alignment effectively in which the knees are aligned with your middle toes.

 6. Don’t fully flex your knees